The Best Guide to Picking the Right Interop Protocols for Your Chain

 Walkthrough

 Let's walk through how to choose your interoperability solution based on your specific needs.
-Remember, while this decision tree helps identify your primary solution based on asset type, you'll also need to weigh additional factors like network effects, speed requirements, capital constraints, and flexibility needs covered in the next section.
+While this decision tree helps identify your primary solution based on asset type, you'll also need to weigh additional factors like network effects, speed requirements, capital constraints, and flexibility needs covered in the next section.

 Bridging ETH or Major Stablecoins